m-walas/HomeAIVision/documentation/troubleshooting.md

 **Solution**:

-- **Verify API Key**: Ensure that the Azure API key entered is correct.
+- Verify API Key: Ensure that the Azure API key entered is correct.
 You can find it in your Azure portal under Cognitive Services.
-- **Check Endpoint URL**: Confirm that the endpoint URL is accurate and corresponds to the region of your Azure Cognitive Services.
+- Check Endpoint URL: Confirm that the endpoint URL is accurate and corresponds to the region of your Azure Cognitive Services.
-- **API Permissions**: Ensure that the API key has the necessary permissions to access the Cognitive Services.
+- API Permissions: Ensure that the API key has the necessary permissions to access the Cognitive Services.

 ## 2. Camera URL Invalid